Blogging & Content

 • Include tricky bits: product names, idioms, microcopy, placeholders, measurements, regional slang.

-• Run 3–5 engines on the same set with the same glossary & style instructions where possible.
+• Run 3-5 engines on the same set with the same glossary and style instructions where possible.

 • Score with a human rubric: 0-5 for Accuracy, Fluency, Terminology, and Style Alignment.
 Add notes on critical errors.